aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 title:  "Deploying Dotnet Core on AWS Linux"
 date:   2019-05-21 15:04:23
 categories: [dotnercore]
 tags: [dotnercore, linux, aws]
 ---
-In this post, I will share in details my experience of hosting Asp.Net Core Web Api on AWS EC2 Linux instance.
-Some of the steps are too detailed and it might feel like I am teaching a beginner, please skip those if you already know.
+In this post, I will be sharing in detail my experience of hosting Asp.Net Core Web Api on AWS EC2 Linux instance.
+Some of the steps are detailed and you might want to skip those steps.

 <h3>Step 1: Create a DotNet Core Web Api project</h3>

-<p>Fire up Visual Studio 2017 and click on File -> New -> Project. </p>
+<p>Start Visual Studio 2017 and click on File -> New -> Project. </p>
  <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/1-create-dotnet-core-project.PNG" class="fullsize-image" alt="-----">

  <p>Then select Web -> Asp.Net Core Web Application from the templates. </p>
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/2-select-project-type.PNG" class="fullsize-image" alt="-----">

-<p>Next step choose API from the options. </p>
+<p>Next choose API from the options. </p>
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/2-select-project-type.PNG" class="fullsize-image" alt="-----">

 <p>Now we will have the project created.
-I will not be making any changes to the code and will leave ValuesController as it is so api/values will return value1 and value2. </p>
+I am not making any changes to the code and will leave ValuesController as it is so api/values will return value1 and value2. </p>
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/3-code-view.PNG" class="fullsize-image" alt="-----">

-<p>Run the application and you it will display results from the api/values call. </p>
+<p>Run the application and it should display results from the api/values call. </p>
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/4-api-result.PNG" class="fullsize-image" alt="-----">

 <h3>Step 2: Create a deployment package</h3>

-<p>Let's create the deployment package which will be copied to ec2 instance. </p>
+<p>Let's create the deployment package which we will copy to EC2 instance. </p>

 <p>Right click WebApiCore project and select Publish.
 This will bring up the publishing dialog. </p>